Maits27/Computational_syntax/README.md

 * Emission Probabilities: Probability of a word being emitted given a specific tag.
 * Viterbi Algorithm: Used to determine the most likely sequence of tags for a given sequence of words.

+**IMPORTANT:** All the probabilities are in logarithmic scale to avoid underflow issues.

 ### In-Domain Experiments

 The model will be evaluated on the two datasets from the Universal Dependencies (UD) project.